andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">11/2023</p>

-Notes on combining quantum systems, based on Leonard Susskind's book _The Theoretical Minimum_.
+Notes on what happens when quantum systems interact with each other, based on Leonard Susskind's book _The Theoretical Minimum_.

 ## [Quantum Mechanics Part 2: Dynamics & Continuous States](quantum-2.html)